 How Do Solar Panels Work?

-Solar panels work by creating free electrons from atoms when photons, or light particles, hit the solar cells.
+Solar panels work by creating free electrons from atoms when photons, or light particles, penetrate into the solar cells.
+The addition of light energy in the silicon completes an electrical circuit causing a flow of electrons through the metal busbars.

 How Do Solar Panels Generate Electricity to Power Your Home?